JianMeng1/JianMeng1.github.io/_projects/3_project.md

   </div>
 </div>

-By running a t-test, we found that the entrainment rate in Mandarin is significantly higher than the entrainment rate in English condition, which supports the pattern we found earlier.
+<p>By running a t-test, we found that the entrainment rate in Mandarin is significantly higher than the entrainment rate in English condition, which supports the pattern we found earlier.</p>

 <div class="row justify-content-sm-center">
   <div class="col-sm-8 mt-4 mt-md-0">